 Ballinrobe Co.
 Mayo

 I hope you have enjoyed browsing the brochure (pages numbered) showcasing what is available to purchase or re-order and includes packaging and postage worldwide.
-If you would like a cross of a particular measurement to suit your site ; do get in touch you are interested further.
+If you would like a cross of a particular measurement to suit your site ; do get in touch if you are interested further.
 Some of the photographs were taken in my hallway to give indication of size and prices are indicated .

 firstname.lastname@example.org ~ 07772471894 ~ @GerryMolumby